Latest News

 Investors ignore erosion of these fundamentals at their peril.

 Government intervention in the market economy is not a new thing, and it is also not a bad idea.
-Many sectors are in favor of it and it is sometimes necessary to ensure national security, energy safety, or a social safety network.
+Many sectors are in favor of it.
+It can be necessary for reasons like national security, energy safety, or providing a social security net.

-Trump's capriciousness is still able to cause volatility in certain sectors and stocks.
-Lockheed Martin shares fell?7% on Wednesday night after Trump announced he would stop defense firms from paying dividends or buying back stock.
-They then recovered 8% after hours trading when Trump demanded that the defense budget be increased by 50% to $1.5 trillion.
+Trump's capriciousness is still capable of causing volatility, however.
+Lockheed Martin shares fell 7% on Wednesday night after Trump announced he would stop defense companies from paying dividends or buying back stock.
+They then recovered 8% after-hours when Trump demanded that the defense budget be increased by 50% to $1.5 trillion.

-The broader market is continuing to grow on the backs of short-term optimism and momentum.
-This seems unaffected even by the most aggressive administration in recent decades.
+The broader market is continuing to rise, apparently unaffected by what has been the most interventionist government in decades.
 Wall Street did lag behind its global counterparts last year, but not by much.
-This could be a sign of Trump's visible influence on investors.
-But, at least for the moment, there is no flashing warning light.
+This could be a sign of Trump's visible hand unnerving investors.
+But, at least for now, there is no flashing warning light.

 You like this column?
 Open Interest (ROI) is your indispensable source of global financial commentary.
 ROI provides data-driven, thought-provoking analysis on everything from soybeans to swap rates.
 The markets are changing faster than ever.
 ROI can help you keep up.
 Follow ROI on LinkedIn, X.